 Do your students follow directions flawlessly?
 Are they highly motivated, effective collaborators?
 If so, you don’t need to worry about the challenges of online classroom management.

-But for the rest of us, student behavior can be a significant concern.
+For the rest of us, student behavior can be a significant concern.
 It may even be even our number one concern.
-It’s hard enough to manage disruptions when we’re all in the same room.
-So how do we maintain order and encourage growth when we can’t even see our students?
+It’s hard enough to manage disruptions when our students are in the same room.
+How can we maintain order and create a supportive learning environment when we can’t even see them?

 The key is to be pragmatic.
 Have the courage to manage what we can.
 The serenity to accept what we can’t.
 And the wisdom to know the difference.

-But think about what is possible.
-Forget about all the things we can’t do online.
-And be ready to take advantage of the opportunities that online instruction presents.
+The first step is to forget about all the things we can’t do online.
+Instead, think about what is possible.
+And take advantage of the opportunities that online instruction presents.

 Five Tips for Effective Online Classroom Management